LinghaoChan/UniMoCap/README.md

 If you would like to get whole-body motions, please refer to [Whole-body motion processing](./resource/docs/en-wholebody.md).

-# 💖 Opening for Community Contributions
+## 💖 Opening for Community Contributions

 We sincerely wish the community to support more text-motion mocap datasets.

+## 🌹 Acknowledgement

+Our code is modified on the basis of [TMR](https://github.com/Mathux/TMR), [AMASS-Annotation-Unifier](https://github.com/Mathux/AMASS-Annotation-Unifier), and [HumanML3D](https://github.com/EricGuo5513/HumanML3D), thanks to all contributors!

 # 🤝🏼 Citation